R&B Apprentice Operator

 - Must be able to walk for long distances on uneven, sloped terrain in all weather conditions.

-- Must be able to work under stressful situations including operation of equipment in bad weather or other difficult conditions (i.e. heights, limited head room).
+- Must be capable of working under stressful situations including operation of equipment in bad weather or other difficult conditions (i.e. heights, limited head room).

 - Must have acceptable hearing to hear on the telephone and in public contacts.